furkan-izgi/BH1750_STM32_Driver/README.md

 This project provides a lightweight STM32 HAL-based driver for the BH1750 digital light intensity sensor.
 It allows you to easily configure measurement modes, adjust sensitivity, and read lux values via the I2C interface.

+> NOTE: This has not been tested with any simulation or on a real circuit :/

 ## 📦 File Structure

 | File        | Description                                           |